jospueyo/singularity-guide/examples/1-example-postgis-container.md

 # example of successful container creation and usage
-A researcher needs a remote service running `postgresql` with `postgis` installed, so he can access it and create databases, tables, install extensions, and also let the cluster do all the computation.
+A researcher needs a remote service running `postgresql` database with `postgis`.
+He wants to create databases, tables, install extensions, etc.

-This is the summarized list of steps that were needed to configure and run a container in the ICRA's HPC cluster.
+This guide is the summarized list of steps that were needed to configure and run a container in the ICRA's HPC cluster.
+This is useful for cluster admins.

 ## Step 1: download the official postgis container image file and create a sandbox from it
 ```
 $ sudo singularity build --sandbox pgcontainer docker://postgis/postgis
 ```
-This command creates a folder called "pgcontainer", but you can choose any name for it.
+This command creates a new folder called "pgcontainer", but any name will work.

-Reference for the `postgis` container: https://registry.hub.docker.com/r/postgis/postgis/
+Reference for the `postgis` official container: https://registry.hub.docker.com/r/postgis/postgis/

-## Step 2: enter the sandbox using --writable mode
+## Step 2: configure your sandbox
+Enter the sandbox:
 ```
 $ sudo singularity shell --writable pgcontainer/
 ```
 Now we are inside the sandbox, and we can modify things because of the `--writable` option.

 ## Step 3: configure postgresql files
+The following commands are the typical used to configure `postgresql`:
 ```
 Singularity> su postgres -c initdb         #populate the $PGDATA folder (default is /var/lib/postgresql/data)
 Singularity> cd $PGDATA                    #go to the $PGDATA folder